src-run/augustus-exception-library/README.md

 [Welcome](https://src.run/go/readme_welcome)!
-The `src-run/augustus-exception-library` package provides a simple and fluent, core exception base class, as well as a collection of commonly used exceptions
+The `src-run/augustus-exception-library` package provides a core exception base class with fluent API, as well as a set of exceptions built to utilize this and replace core-engine exceptions

 ### Grouping